-Nothing can up your game experience quite like moving to the big screen.
+Nothing can up your gaming experience quite like moving to the big screen, in fact, it’s one of the main advantages of using a projector which I explored in my pros and cons article.
 The level of immersion for video games is already higher than just watching a video, because you’re doing something active.
 Using a big screen really ups the experience even further, but there are a few details you have to get right to pull off gaming on a projector.

 When gaming on a projector, you may have a few details to figure out like making sure the refresh rate and input lag don’t affect your experience.
 You may need to figure out an external speaker solution as well.